RoikkuTo/kang-timeline/README.md

   | ---- | ----------------- | ------------ |
   | id   | `Number | String` | `Date.now()` |

-  All Timelines have an Id which is basically a simple `Date.now()` in milliseconds but you can specify a one.
-It cannot be changed after its declaration.
+  All Timelines have a unique Id which is basically a simple `Date.now()` in milliseconds but you can specify a one.

   ```javascript
   const timer = new Timeline({ id: 'timer1' }))